dan-atack/BlockLand/dev-notes.md

 - You can edit older maps by loading them by their const name.

 - Edited maps appear as new consts in the basic_biomes library.

+- You must make at least one change to a map before saving it, otherwise you get an empty biome!

+- When using a newly saved map that is a copy of an older one, check that it hasn't gained any extra thickness (sometimes there seems to be an issue with the editor where it adds duplicate columns to the start of a map).

+- Make sure your maps have a tall border at the end to add realism and to prevent the player from falling off the edge!